Laserfiche/laserfiche.github.io/src/docs/guides/search/guide_search/index.md

 **Note:** For more details about the API limits, see [this page](../../../getting-started/guide_api-limits/).

 {: .note }
-**Note:** In cloud, search results are considered "active" and count against your limit until one of the following occurs: <br/>
-    - The user has not used the API for 5 minutes <br/>
-    - The `delete` endpoint is called for the search
+**Note:** Once the search operation is completed, the search results are cached by your session and the search will still be considered open.
+If you are finished using the results of the search, it is a recommended practice to DELETE the search.